 In your Modern Language you will have a regular schedule of language classes to attend each week.
 In French and German most of these classes will be organised within your college.
 In the other languages they will mainly be organised centrally by the Sub-Faculty.
 It is very important to attend all your language classes and to complete the written exercises set.
 Language skills cannot be crammed for in the week before the exam but depend on regular practice.
 You will find it helpful to establish a weekly routine with regular slots set aside for completing each piece of language work - each piece is likely to require a slot of up to three hours.
 Make sure that you settle down to do your language work with the dictionaries and grammar books you will need to hand.
-Your language tutors will advise you on which dictionaries in your college library or in the Faculty library.
+Your language tutors will advise you on which dictionaries and grammar books you need to buy but you may well also need to consult other dictionaries in your college library or in the Faculty library.
 The use of dictionaries is of course an art in itself which you will already have begun to develop.
 Remember that if you begin your search in a bilingual dictionary it is always best to double check in a monolingual dictionary that you have selected the word or phrase you need.